bentoBAUX/bentobaux.github.io/_posts/2025-03-17-physically-based-parallax-occlusion-mapping-with-self-shadowing.md

 $$

-Since because ``surfaceOffsetBefore`` is always [negative](/assets/img/parallax/surfaceOffsetBeforeIsNegative.png), subtracting it achieves the same result.
+Since because ``surfaceOffsetBefore`` is always [negative](/assets/img/parallax/surfaceOffsetBeforeIsNegative.png), we must flip the positive sign to a negative.

 So we compute: